 It happens so easily.
-Somebody asks for a small favour, a new teacher that really needs a mentor teacher, the advisor of a beloved program is retiring and it would be such a great fit for you.
+Somebody asks for a small favour, a new teacher that really needs a mentor teacher, or the advisor of a beloved program is retiring, and it would be such a great fit for you.
 Suddenly your schedule looks more appropriate for a whole team of workers than for one individual, your hair is greying at a phenomenal rate, and you can’t remember the last time you had a Saturday afternoon to yourself.
 Don’t worry; we’ve all been there.
 Today, let’s talk about some practical ways to help you prevent this chaos from happening.

 Today’s blog post is written by Rebecca Gettelman who is a middle and high school teacher from the Midwest.
 She has been teaching for over eleven years.
 Kristy has added in some of her ideas throughout the post.